 Recommended campsites: Night 1: Te Pukatea Bay or Anchorage.
 Night 2: Bark Bay or Mosquito Bay.
-Night 3: Bark Bay or Mosquito Bay.
-Night 4: Anchorage or Te Pukatea Bay.
 Camp passes included in price which we book on your behalf.

-- Enjoy having five days on the water.
+- Enjoy having time on your side to explore the coast.

 - On your return paddle revisit your favourite spots or explore the ones you missed on the way North.

-- Enjoy our base facilities on completion of your trip.
+- Enjoy our base facilities at the end of your trip.

 Minimum group size 2 (no solo hires).

 Day 18.15amCheck in and start your kayak rental briefing.
-The briefing highlights areas of interest in the Abel Tasman National Park, weather forecasts and local conditions, hazards, safety and self rescue.10.00amOn water assessment with guide.10.30amContinue on your own to explore the Abel Tasman.Spend the night at Te Pukatea Bay or Anchorage.
+The briefing highlights areas of interest in the Abel Tasman National Park, weather forecasts and local conditions, hazards, safety and self rescue.10.00amOn water assessment with guide.

-Day 3Spend the night at Bark Bay or Mosquito Bay.
+Day 2Spend the night at Bark Bay or Mosquito Bay.

-*Please note this is an estimate of timings and based on our summer 8.15am check-in.
-There may be times when this trip will be reversed.
+*Please note this is an estimate of timings base on a 8.15am check-in.

 Camp pass: Provided at check in.